jhackett1/utopia/content/pages/index.markdown

 when: 20th & 21st February 2019
 where: '1 Victoria Street, SW1E 5ND'
 testimonial: >-
   The world is changing.
-And it's changing in ways that as a Civil Service, we can't afford to ignore.
+And it's changing in ways that, as a Civil Service, we can't afford to ignore.
 citationName: Sir Jeremy Heywood & John Manzoni
 citationRole: June 2016